Measurement of $C\!P$ observables in $B^\pm \to D^{(*)} K^\pm$ and $B^\pm \to D^{(*)} \pi^\pm$ decays using two-body $D$ final states: Invariant-mass fit

 \section{Invariant-mass fit}

 The values of the 28 \CP observables and two branching fractions are determined using a binned extended maximum likelihood fit to the $m(Dh^-)$ distribution in data.
 Distinguishing between \Bp and \Bm candidates, companion particle hypotheses, and the four \D decay product final states, yields 16 independent samples which are fitted simultaneously.
 The invariant-mass spectra and results of the fit are shown in Figs.~\ref{fig:fit_kpi}$-$\ref{fig:fit_pipi}, where the 16 subsamples are displayed separately.
+Although the fit is performed to data in the 4900--5900\mevcc range, the 4900--5600\mevcc region is displayed to focus on the signal components.
 A legend listing each fit component is provided in Fig.~\ref{fig:Fit_Legend}.
+The $\chi^2$ per degree of freedom of the fit is 7652/7875, indicating that the data are well-described.

 \FloatBarrier